Find out how to keep yourself and your property safe while living in private sector accommodation.

 Your welfare at home

-To keep yourself and your property safe and secure, you should:
+To keep yourself and your property safe and secure there are a few simple steps you can take:

-- make sure your windows and doors close properly and lock.
-You should report any issues to your landlord
+- when viewing a property, make sure your windows and doors close properly and lock – report any issues straight away, in writing, to the agent or landlord

-- get contents insurance for your personal belongings
+- get contents insurance as cover for your personal belongings

-- leave a light on in the house or invest in a light timer to make it look like the property is occupied when you are out
+- when away, leave a light on in the house or invest in a light timer to make it look like the property is occupied.

 Report antisocial behaviour or harassment